|

 bowing low.

-Then he turned to the Queen and bowed again.
-But Arwen, who had
+He turned to the Queen and bowed again, but Arwen, who had already

-already grown fond of the diffident healer, held out her hand
+grown fond of the diffident healer, held out her hand to him,

-to him.
-And Dínendal, though he was almost entirely innocent
+and Dínendal, though he was almost entirely innocent of

-of the ways of Court, took it with natural grace, and lifted it
+the ways of Court, took it with a natural grace, and lifted it

-to his lips and placed a feather-light kiss on the flawless skin.
+to his lips, placing a feather-light kiss on the flawless skin.

-Aragorn to his wife, but as he began walking towards the elf,
+said Aragorn to his wife, but as he started towards the elf, he

-Aragorn was not sure why relations between the two former friends
+was not sure why relations between the two former friends had

-had recently been so strained, but he was pleased to see that
+recently been so strained, but he was pleased to see that some

-some sort of reconciliation was apparently taking placeso
+sort of reconciliation was apparently taking placeso he

 of his men.